+If you find nothing wrong, you will need a qualified technician to find the problem.
+See Emergency Towing on page 332.
 If your car's battery has run down, you may be able to start the engine by using a booster battery.
-Although this seems like a simple procedure. vou should take several precautions.
+Although this seems like a simple procedure, you should take several precautions.

-A battery can explode if you do not follow the correct procedure. seriously injuring anyone nearby.
+A battery can explode if you do not follow the correct procedure, seriously injuring anyone nearby.